Server Monitoring

 Agentless server monitoring works by collecting performance and availability data remotely, without installing software agents on each server.
 Instead, it uses standard protocols such as SSH (for Linux/Unix), WMI (for Windows), SNMP, or cloud APIs to securely retrieve metrics like CPU, memory, disk, and network utilization.

-Start by establishing baseline behaviour for typical workloads (average CPU, memory, disk I/O, and network usage).
+Start by establishing baseline behavior for typical workloads (average CPU, memory, disk I/O, and network usage).
 Then configure thresholds just above those baselines, so that alerts trigger on sustained deviations rather than brief spikes.
 For example, trigger alerts when CPU usage exceeds 85% for a sustained period instead of short spikes.

 You can monitor server health across multiple data centers or cloud regions by using a centralized, cloud-based monitoring platform that aggregates performance data from all environments in real time.
 This enables unified visibility across hybrid or multi-cloud setups, allowing teams to compare performance, detect anomalies, and automate responses regardless of where the servers are hosted.